NeurodataWithoutBorders/nwbinspector/docs/best_practices/general.rst

 metadata, be as explicit and self-contained as possible in explaining relevant details.
 Use official ontologies where appropriate.

-It is OK to name an object something like ``ElectricalSeriesDuringSomeEvent``, however the name alone is not sufficient documentation of the signal source.
+It is OK to name an object something like ``ElectricalSeriesFromProbe1``, however the name alone is not sufficient documentation of the signal source.
 In this case, the source of the signal will be clear from the :nwb-schema:ref:`device` linkage in the rows of the passed :nwb-schema:ref:`sec-sec-dynamictableregion` subsetting the full :nwb-schema:ref:`electrodes table <groups-general-extracellular-ephys-electrodes>`, so you would not need to